dotnet/BenchmarkDotNet/docs/articles/samples/IntroSetupCleanupIteration.md

 BenchmarkDotNet doesn't support setup/cleanup method for a single method invocation (*an operation*), but you can perform only one operation per iteration.
 It's recommended to use `RunStrategy.Monitoring` for such cases.
-Be careful: if you allocate any objects in the [`[IterationSetup]`](xref:BenchmarkDotNet.Attributes.IterationSetupAttribute) method, the MemoryDiagnoser results can also be spoiled.

 A method which is marked by the [`[IterationCleanup]`](xref:BenchmarkDotNet.Attributes.IterationCleanupAttribute) attribute will be executed only once *after each an iteration*.